-Considering the mission and operations, as well as the market context in which the Group operates, risks have been identified to be assessed in the self-assessment processes (ICAAP) that are detailed in Section 3 - Information on risks and on relevant hedging policies in the Notes to the financial statements to which reference is made.
+Considering the mission and operations, as well as the market context in which AMCO operates, the risks to be assessed in the self-assessment processes (ICAAP) have been identified and are detailed in Section 3 - Information on risks and related hedging policies of the Notes to the financial statements to which reference is made.

-The main uncertainties, given the company's business, are essentially related to the current trend of interest rates, which could have repercussions on the general economic performance and therefore on the ability of debtors to repay their exposures.
+The main uncertainties, given the company's business, are essentially related to the current trend of interest rates, which could have repercussions on the general economy performance and therefore on the ability of debtors to repay their exposures.

-Any worsening of macroeconomic forecasts could imply a revision of estimates of expected cash flows, or of other parameters, that are not foreseeable at the moment and adjustments in the book values of assets or the need to allocate specific provisions for future risks and charges.
-In addition, the fair value of property securing loans and financial instruments that are not listed in an active market incorporates a high degree of uncertainty about how that fair value might evolve in the future and whether the assets can be sold at the estimated prices.
+A possible worsening of macroeconomic forecasts could imply a revision of the estimates of expected cash flows, or of other parameters, that are not foreseeable at the moment, and adjustments in the carrying amounts of assets or in the need to allocate specific provisions for future risks and charges.
+In addition, the fair value of property securing loans and financial instruments not listed in an active market incorporates a high degree of uncertainty about how that fair value might evolve in the future and the possibility of selling the assets at the estimated prices.